Sina247/Card-Swipe-Carousel/README.md

-# 💫 Card Card Swipe Carousel
+# 💫 Card Swipe Carousel

 A smooth and interactive **Card Swipe Carousel** built with **HTML**, **CSS** and **JavaScript**.
 This carousel lets users swipe left or right to navigate through cards, offering a modern, touch friendly UI ideal for showcasing products, images or profiles.